 Do you want to add a touch of greenery to your balcony or terrace?
 Go for evergreen laurel!

-Bay laurel and laurestine: these two species who seem to be cousins but aren’t even of the same family still do share common gifts.
+Bay laurel and laurestine: these two laurel species aren’t of the same family but still share common gifts.

 Bay laurel for fragrant topiary